BenjaminOddou/alfred-dashlane/README.md

 ### 💬 About notifications

 This workflow is using its own `notification module` independant from Alfred post notification.
-This allows more flexibility but you may need to allow some access to this `alfred_dashlane_notification`.
+This allows more flexibility but you may need to allow some access to this `alfred_dashlane_notification.app`.

 ![notif_settings](src/images/notif_settings.webp)